zzbazza/instagram-scraper/README.md

 ## Instagram scraper

-Since Instagram has removed the option to load public data through API, this actor should help replace this functionality.
-It allows you to scrape posts from a users profile page, hashtage page or place.
-When a link to an Instagram post is provided it can scrape Instagram comments.
+Since Instagram has removed the option to load public data through its API, this actor should help replace this functionality.
+It allows you to scrape posts from a user's profile page, hashtag page or place.
+When a link to an Instagram post is provided, it can scrape Instagram comments.

-The Instagram data scraper supports following features:
+The Instagram data scraper supports the following features:

-- scrape profiles - you can either scrape posts or get metadata from the profile
+- Scrape profiles - you can either scrape posts or get metadata from the profile

-- scrape hashtags - you can either scrape posts or scrape metadata from the hashtag
+- Scrape hashtags - you can either scrape posts or scrape metadata from the hashtag

-- scrape places - you can either scrape posts or scrape metadata from the place
+- Scrape places - you can either scrape posts or scrape metadata from the place

-- scrape comments - you can scrape comments from any post
+- Scrape comments - you can scrape comments from any post

 Features **not** available in this scraper:

-- scrape Instagram followers - List of followers is accessible only after sign in, which this solution does not support
+- Scrape Instagram followers - list of followers is accessible only after login, which this solution does not support

-- scrape Instagram following - List of followed profiles is accessible only after sign in, which this solution does not support
+- Scrape Instagram following - list of followed profiles is accessible only after login, which this solution does not support

 If you are interested in this solution and want to know more about how it works, I wrote a short introduction on [Apify blog](https://medium.com/p/21d05506aeb3).

 ## Instagram scraper - future

-In the future this solution will be extended with following features
+In the future, this solution will be extended with following features:

 - Scraping and download of Instagram photos
 - Scraping of Instagram stories

 ## Input parameters

-Input of this scraper should be JSON containing list of pages on Instagram which should be visited.
+The input of this scraper should be JSON containing the list of pages on Instagram that should be visited.
 Required fields are:

 | Field | Type | Description |
 | ----- | ---- | ----------- |